qianfan1996/WSA-BERT/README.md

 ```
 $ mkdir data, saved_models
 ```
-## put CMU-MOSI and CMU-MOSEI datasets into data/ directory
+## Put CMU-MOSI and CMU-MOSEI datasets into data/ directory
 ## You can run the code with:
 ```
 $ CUDA_VISIBLE_DEVICES=0 python main.py --model WA-BERT --dataset mosi